 Another data point: the viewership of the math lectures I’m working through.

-Assuming (!) that most viewers are watching sequentially, only 28% of the first lecture viewers watch the second lecture.
+Assuming (!) that most viewers are watching sequentially, only an estimated 28% of the first lecture viewers will watch the second lecture.
 By the 10th lecture, most of the viewers that will drop off have gone, with 4% left.
 Only 3% watch last lecture!

 I’m on lecture 6, a group where 20-45% finish the course.